Muon capture

 Feynman diagram of the muon capture.
 A negatively charged muon is captured by a proton.
 The proton is transformed into a neutron and a muon-neutrino is emitted.
 The interaction is mediated by a W-boson.

-Muon capture is the capture of a negative muon by a proton, usually resulting in production of a neutron and a neutrino, and sometimes a gamma photon.
+Muon capture is the capture of a negative muon by a proton, usually resulting in production of a neutron and a muon neutrino, and sometimes a gamma photon.

 Except for the flavor of neutrino, it has exactly the same result as electron capture, except that the great mass-energy of the muon makes it allowed for all nuclei and there is so much excess energy that a nucleus can disintegrate; for heavy nuclei this leads to emission of nuclear particles; most often neutrons, but charged particles can be emitted as well.

 Ordinary muon capture (OMC) involves capture of a negative muon from the atomic orbital without emission of a gamma photon: